 In a recent two-year period, 97 reported ATV deaths took place in West Virginia, the largest number of fatalities in any state within the same time period.
 And we expect to see more such accidents.
 A recently enacted West Virginia law allows “street-legal” ATVs and other side-by-side vehicles to drive on roadways alongside much larger motor vehicles.

 ATVs present a high risk of injury or fatality partially because riders can drive the vehicles on rough, untamed terrain seeking a thrill.
 Riders might engage in seemingly reckless behaviors to increase the thrill of the off-road experience.

 Injuries may also be common because the law only requires riders and passengers under the age of 18 to wear helmets.
 As many as 95 percent of ATV crash victims in West Virginia did not wear a helmet at the time of the accident.

-Victims in ATV accidents may suffer these injuries:
+Victims in Morgantown ATV accidents may suffer these injuries:

 - Head and brain injuries: Without a helmet, ATV accident victims can suffer head lacerations and fractures of the skull or facial bones.
 Additionally, collisions involving ATVs commonly result in traumatic brain injuries (TBIs).
 A TBI may cause a coma, permanent brain damage, and even death.

 - Spinal injuries: Damage to the spinal cord causes different symptoms with varying degrees in each injured victim.
 The spinal cord allows the brain to communicate with the body, so injuries may cause a loss of strength, sensation, and bodily function, muscle weakness, numbness, or paralysis.

 - Neck and back injuries: If an ATV accident victim sustains a neck or back injury, they may require long-term physical therapy to manage their pain.